mmlr/ssh-authmanager/README.md

 ## Repository Pull
-If the configuration repo is managed via git, the SSH Authmanager can be instructed to automatically do a `git pull` prior to evaluating the specified configuration with the optional `pull` or `pull-required` argument.
-In the `pull` case a failed `git pull` is treated as non-fatal, in the `pull-required` case a failure causes the program to exit without rendering any authorized\_keys.
+If the configuration repo is managed via git, the SSH Authmanager can be instructed to automatically do a `git pull` prior to evaluating the specified configuration with the optional `--pull` argument with `yes`, `no` or `required` as the value.
+In the `yes` case a failed `git pull` is treated as non-fatal, in the `required` case a failure causes the program to exit without rendering any authorized\_keys.

 The stdout and stderr of the git process are output on stderr for inspection and